aidanok/arql-ops/README.md

 ## ArQL ops

-Very simple library to build ArQL for queries for Arweave <https://www.github.com/ArweaveTeam/arweave-js>
+Very tiny (53 lines including whitespace) library to build ArQL for queries for Arweave <https://www.github.com/ArweaveTeam/arweave-js>

-Packged up with <https://github.com/pikapkg/pack>, for web, node, typescript and even deno!
+Packaged up with <https://github.com/pikapkg/pack>, for web, node, typescript and even deno!

 For fun, it's published on the on the arweave blockchain itself :)

 `npm install https://kybjhezuyftg.arweave.net/ITTPLYoxidZzAJP50FQ03QJUSkkh9iKHcmMcLZOvqtQ`

-- PROS: exact dependency pinning
+- PROS: exact dependency pinning, immutable blockchain so packaged can't be removed or replaced with something malicious.
-- CONS: not exactly easy to remember install line :D and manual upgrades
+- CONS: not exactly easy to remember install line :D manual upgrades

+This works because npm can install a .tgz file from any url, so it was just a matter of running `pika build`, tar'ing the pkg/ folder it produces, and uploading to arweave.

-Will be published to npm soon.
+Will be published to npm soon, should work fine with any module system/javascript/typescript, require() or import.

 ### Usage examples